pi-star-2025/pi_star/the_origin_of_flowers.md

 In the third eye actually is a headquarters of ATCG or 1/9 pi thinking

-Thinking that can move left or right (eye to eye)
+It can move left or right (eye to eye)

 Or up and down (up or down nose bridge)